neicnordic/ahm18.neic.nordforsk.org/_tutorials/details2/details.md

 [this page on GitHub](https://github.com/coderefinery/ahm18-nlp-slack), press the green "Clone or download" button and select "Download ZIP".

-Please download also the dataset that will be analyzed (the Slack logs) from [][this Google Drive linkhttps://drive.google.com/open?id=1BVioZ9t15c1Ek7Xq067stN0ED28eXOsJ].
+Please download also the dataset that will be analyzed (the Slack logs) from [this Google Drive link](https://drive.google.com/open?id=1BVioZ9t15c1Ek7Xq067stN0ED28eXOsJ).